Freescale/Documentation/release-notes/source/machines-maintainers.rst

  * Keep test cycle updated
  * Keep the most usual images building and booting

-When a build error is faced, the maintainer will "fix" it.
+When a build error is detected, the maintainer will "fix" it.
 For those maintainers with kernel control (meta-fsl-arm-extra), it is expected that they properly fix the kernel issue (when it's a kernel issue).
-However anything out of community control should be worked around anyway.
+However, anything out of community control should be worked around anyway.

 Machines with maintainers